-According to article 71 PCC, awarding authorities can define, in tender procedure or in the invitation, the situations in which the price or cost of a bid is considered abnormally low, taking into account the percentage deviation in relation to the average of the prices of the bids to be admitted, or other criteria considered appropriate.
-If it is not fixed in the tender documents, there will be no abnormally low price and any price is admitted.
+According to article 71 PCC, awarding authorities can define, in the tender procedure or in the invitation, the situations in which the price or cost of a bid is considered abnormally low.
+If the abnormally low tender is not fixed in the tender documents or in the notice, the contracting authority is free to consider a bid abnormally low, although it cannot exclude a bid without giving the bidder an opportunity to justify it.

-The contracting authority must justify the need for fixing the abnormally low price or cost, as well as the criteria that presided over such fixing, namely the average prices obtained in the preliminary market consultation.
 Competitors may justify an abnormally low tender by arguing efficiency of process in the provision of the requested services.